TBeijen/tbnl-hugo/content/post/2023-02-01-hackathon-hosting-nunl-on-leafcloud.md

 Mid 2022 I [visited EdgeCase](/2022/06/01/edgecase-2022), a 1-day conference about running Kubernetes at the edge.
 One of the presentations was by [LeafCloud](https://www.leaf.cloud/), a hosting provider focusing on reducing the environmental impact of cloud computing by re-using the heat that it generates.

 Back then I somewhat jokingly proposed to run our `/klimaat` section from LeafCloud.
-So, knowing we have most of our compute on Kubernetes, one of the compute platforms offered, and one of this Hackathon's themes being climate, there is no better moment to do a POC.
+So, knowing we have most of our compute on Kubernetes which is one of the compute platforms offered, and one of this Hackathon's themes being climate, there is no better moment to do a POC.

 In this blogpost: